jaspervdj/goldplate/README.md

 At [Fugue](https://fugue.co), we've been using internal versions of this tool since 2016, so it should be pretty stable.

+`goldplate` produces output compatible with the [Test Anything Protocol].

 ## Table of Contents